Gina, Princess of Liechtenstein

-Georgina Norberta Jane Marie Antonie Raphaela von Wilczek (24 October 1921 – 18 October 1989) was Princess of Liechtenstein from 1943 to 1989 as the wife of Prince Franz Joseph II.
-She was the mother of Prince Hans-Adam II and was widely known as Gina.
+Georgina Norberta Jane Marie Antonie Raphaela von Wilczek (24 October 1921 – 18 October 1989), widely known as Gina, was Princess of Liechtenstein from 1943 until her death in 1989 as the wife of Prince Franz Joseph II.
+She was the mother of Prince Hans-Adam II.

 Early life

-Princess Gina was born on 24 October 1921, in Graz, Austria.
+Georgina was born on 24 October 1921, in Graz, Austria.
 She was the daughter of Count Ferdinand von Wilczek (1893–1977) and his wife, Countess Norbertine "Nora" Kinsky von Wchinitz und Tettau (1888–1923).
 In 1923, when Georgina was just two years old, her mother died after giving birth to a stillborn child.

-Princess Gina received her formal education in the Sacré-Cœur grammar school and a boarding school run by the Congregation of Jesus in Rome.
+Georgina received her formal education in the Sacré-Cœur grammar school and a boarding school run by the Congregation of Jesus in Rome.
 She then studied languages at the University of Vienna and graduated as an interpreter in English, French and Italian.